sebastienjouhans/processing-arduino-cube-interface/README.md

 All these projects use the Quaternion output from Arduino but other are also available.

 - cube orientation - gives the orienation of the sensor
-- hotspot - controls a hotspot on image. moving the sensor left,right,up,down controls the hotspot position on the screen
+- hotspot - controls a hotspot on image, it highlights a certain section of the image.
+Moving the sensor left,right,up,down controls the hotspot position on the screen
 - picture - uses the webcam, rotating the sensor on itself changes the tint of the image output.
 Tilting the sensor to the left takes a picture and saves it a folder
 - match - 3d output that maps the orientation of the sensor on all 3 coordinates